 Movement decoration: Engraved “H” pattern, circular-graining, polished screw heads, branded rotor

 Size: 39.50 mm

 Dial: Opaline silvered

 Water resistance: 30 meters

-Strap: Matte havana or matte black alligator leather strap with buckle in 18-carat rose gold or 316L stainless steel
+Strap: Matte Havana or matte black alligator leather strap with buckle in 18-karat rose gold or 316L stainless steel

 Crystal: Sapphire, antireflective